Ruth Nussinov: Scientific accomplishments

 In 1978, Nussinov published a dynamic programming algorithm for RNA secondary structure prediction, which has since been the leading method.
 It has since been taught in bioinformatics and computational biology classes in Europe and the US, it is included in books, and exploited in multiple software packages.

 Besides her work on nucleic acid secondary structure prediction, Nussinov is also regarded as a pioneer in DNA sequence analysis for her work in the early 1980s seeking genome-encoded functional signals, later becoming a trend.

 In the 1990s Nussinov pioneered the role of dynamic conformational ensembles in function, with distinct conformational states and their propensities indicators of protein and cell phenotype, and of allosteric drugs actions.
 She proposed that all conformations pre-exist, and the model of "conformational selection and population shift" as an alternative to "induced fit" to explain molecular recognition.
 The concept that she introduced emphasized that all conformational states preexist, available for a range of ligands to bind, followed by re-equilibration (shift) of the ensemble.
 It also clarified how allosteric posttranslational modifications can work, and underscored that lipids, ions and water molecules can also act via allostery.
 She also proposed that all dynamic proteins are allosteric, the role of allostery in disease, and how allosteric drugs work at the fundamental level.
 The paradigm that she introduced has impacted the scientific community's views and strategies in allosteric drug design, biomolecular engineering, molecular evolution, and cell signaling.
 In line with Nussinov's proposition, dynamic population shifts are now broadly recognized as the origin of allostery.
 It also explains the effects of allosteric, disease-related activating mutations.

-The new concepts that her group pioneered have changed the way biophysicists and structural biologists think about protein-ligand interactions and are now included in chemistry/biochemistry courses.
-The profound significance, and advance was also heralded in Science as innovating on the decades-old concepts, noting that "although textbooks have championed the induced fit mechanism for more than 50 years, data (especially NMR) unequivocally support the powerful paradigm for diverse biological processes".
+The concepts that her group pioneered have impacted the way biophysicists and structural biologists think about protein-ligand interactions.
 The conformational selection/population shift mechanism is now widely established.
 As Nussinov and others have shown, the new paradigm helps unravel processes as diverse as signaling, catalysis, gene regulation, and aggregation in amyloid diseases, and recently, the mechanisms of activating mutations in cancer, and addressing the puzzling question of how same-gene mutations can promote both cancer and neurodevelopmental disorders.